 What Is An Organic Search Strategy?

-In brief, an organic search strategy consists of finely keyworded product pages or blogs, which get picked up by Google each time one is published on a website.
-At this point, you might be thinking “I’ve already got all the information about the products or services I offer on one page of my site so I’ve nailed it, right?” or “I make rubber plugs, why the heck do I need a blog about those, who is going to read it?!”.
+In brief, an organic search strategy consists of finely key worded product pages or blogs.
+They get picked up by Google each time one is published on a website.
+At this point, you might be thinking “I’ve already got all the information about the products or services I offer on one page of my site so I’ve nailed it, right?”.
+Or “I make rubber plugs, why the heck do I need a blog about those, who is going to read it?!”.

 OK, so you might not be totally wrong about the last point (but hey, you never know, there might just be a rubber plug enthusiast out there who would LOVE to read your blog about them!).